So you’ve been reading stuff about how to get a child to sleep – how they should go into the crib ‘drowsy but awake’ and learn to self soothe.

 And it’s normal to lie with them – or at least stay in the room – once they’re a little older.

 For sure, you want to set them up for great sleep with a solid bedtime routine early on.
-Good sleep habits are a great idea – and you can check out this post for 21 ideas.
-But it doesn’t automatically mean that your child must fall asleep alone when they’re still very little.
+But it doesn’t automatically follow that your child must fall asleep alone when they’re still very little.

 So if you’re thinking about the here-and-now and you just want to get your child to sleep – soon – these tips are for you.